StreamAMG/playback-documentation-portal/docs/SDK/Javascript.md

 To use the SDK with protected video resources, you will need to provide an access token from your authentication provider e.g. AWS Cognito, Auth0, etc. This is passed through when playing the video through the static [Playback.play](https://sdk-docs.playback.streamamg.com/v1/docs/classes/Playback.html#play) or instance [player.play](https://sdk-docs.playback.streamamg.com/v1/docs/classes/Playback.html#play-2) methods.
 This access token can be automatically refreshed on expiry by providing a [retrieveSessionToken](https://sdk-docs.playback.streamamg.com/v1/docs/classes/Playback.html#retrieveSessionToken) function (the implementation of the actual function is dependent on your authentication provider) to refresh the access token.
+The token is only refreshed once per session using the supplied bespoke function which is optional.

 A generic example of defining and passing over a [retrieveSessionToken](https://sdk-docs.playback.streamamg.com/v1/docs/classes/Playback.html#retrieveSessionToken) function is shown below:
 ```javascript